Parallel programming in .NET

 It’s possible that a task might continue to process some items after cancellation is requested.

-Please note that if you use
+Please note that if use

 |